pminmin/RoomAI/docs/Basic/README.md

 ##### Only the last info contains the private_state.

 ##### All infos contain the person_state.
-For different player, the person state is different.
+For different players, the person state is different.
 Only the person_state in the info w.r.t the player who will take a action, contains non-None available_actions.

 The info is the most important concept for AI-bot developers, and is very different for different games.
 We list all info structures for the games supported by roomai.